 Pageant of the Masters, Laguna Beach: It's an eye-popping, nearly indescribable thing, the way they use real, three-dimensional sets and makes them look like two-dimensional master artworks

-Farms+ Fish+ Flowers (formerly Tour des Fleurs), Half Moon Bay: You probably didn't know how much interesting agriculture goes on around Half Moon Bay, but you can spend an enjoyable day finding out during Tour Des Fleurs.
+Farms+ Fish+ Flowers (formerly Tour des Fleurs), Half Moon Bay: You probably didn't know how much interesting agriculture goes on around Half Moon Bay, but you can spend an enjoyable day finding out during Farms+Fish+Flowers.
 You can visit organic farms, flower growers, and other fun spots.
 And with several tour packages to choose from, you can go back every year and never do the same thing twice.
-If you like goats - or goat cheese - or just being around people who followed their passions, pick a package that includes Harley Farms
+If you like goats - or goat cheese - or just being around people who followed their passions, pick a package that includes Harley Farms.

 In Los Angeles, the Hollywood Bowl's summer concert series is unique in its ambiance and beauty.
-Near San Jose, the intimate and historic Paul Masson Mountain Winery attracts big names and in San Francisco, the concerts are always free at San Francisco's Stern Grove.
+Near San Jose, the intimate and historic Paul Masson Mountain Winery attracts big names.
+In San Francisco, the concerts are always free at San Francisco's Stern Grove.

 Things That Look Like Fun To Do in July

 These events look like fun, but we haven't had time to try them yet.